TheInf1del/forFREE/README.md

 - Unnamed tool (A pathetic attempt for an CPK unlocking tool)
   * [ ] v1.2.4 - no dowload link **(for obvious reasons)**
   * [ ] v1.2.8 - no download link **(for obvious reasons)**

+Thanks for providing me a goodtime, mr. @MjTs140914.
+Hope you keep up the good work ;)